Steven Hobbs (murderer): Arrest, imprisonment and guilty plea

 The discovery of Trombley's body led local authorities to start questioning prostitutes, some of whom alleged that they had been assaulted by a large, red-headed white male wearing thick eyeglasses and a security guard uniform.
 Using this information, officers ordered all men who worked as security guards in the county to submit DNA samples, including Hobbs.
 This eventually linked him to the sexual assaults and then the murders of Pyatt and Sanford.
-The gap between the crimes led investigators to re-investigate the murders of at least 15 prostitutes around Harris County and the surrounding areas, as they believed that Hobbs was responsible for more crimes that what he had been linked to.
+The gap between the crimes led investigators to re-investigate the murders of at least 15 prostitutes around Harris County and the surrounding areas, as they believed that Hobbs was responsible for more crimes than what he had been linked to.
 Despite this and the fact that he was a prime suspect in the Trombley murder, no further charges were filed against him.

 Almost ten years would elapse before Hobbs would be put on trial - this was due to multiple delays caused by the search for reliable witnesses, damage from Hurricane Katrina and debates on whether he should face the death penalty.
 In 2020, the Harris County District Attorney Kim Ogg announced that she would not be seeking the death penalty against Hobbs, but the reason for this decision has never been revealed.

-In May 2022, just days before he was due to stand trial, Hobbs pleaded guilty to all charges and was automatically sentenced to life terms with a chance of parole after serving at least 50 years, meaning that he could be paroled at age of 101.
+In May 2022, just days before he was due to stand trial, Hobbs pleaded guilty to all charges and was automatically sentenced to life terms with a chance of parole after serving at least 50 years, meaning that he could be paroled aged 101.
 The reason for this decision was supposedly remorse for his crimes and encouragement from his family.
 At the time, he was second-longest serving inmate in Harris County, being detained for only a slightly shorter time than another murderer, Lucky Ward.

 As of January 2023, Hobbs is detained at the Ramsey Unit in Rosharon.